Eyevinn/webrtc-player/README.md

   iceServers: RTCIceServer[]; // ICE server config
   type: string; // type of adapter (see below for a list of included adapters below)
-  adapterFactory: AdapterFactoryFunction; // provide a custom adapter factory when adapter type is "custom" }
+  adapterFactory: AdapterFactoryFunction; // provide a custom adapter factory when adapter type is "custom" createDataChannels?: string[]; // array of datachannel labels to create }
 ```